-- Adopt the social entrepreneurship model Faith Community Partners (FCP) is applying in Tarentum, which is to first identify community needs, then redevelop buildings in the community to provide a means of addressing those needs.
-For example, FCP's first effort has been to rehab a building to house a laundromat and shared working space/community area/library, which were needs identified by community members.
+- Adopt the social entrepreneurship model Faith Community Partners (FCP) is applying in Tarentum, which is to first identify community needs, then to redevelop buildings for businesses that address those needs.
+For example, FCP's first effort has been to rehab a building to house a laundromat and shared working space, community area and library, as these were needs identified by community members.
 FCP, as a non-profit owner and manager, seeks to break even on its endeavors or reinvest in the next project operating for the community's benefit. - Adopt the business entrepreneurship model, which helps match businesses with locations or vice versa.
 For example, from a list of available commercial spaces (see No. 2 above) or a list of businesses seeking a location to accommodate a new business or expanded operations of an existing business. - Identify multiple residential properties for demolition, and seek a developer to build new housing that aligns with other goals of this plan as one step for remediating blight and stabilizing the housing base in crucial areas.